World bible console

 The generators

-Five tools.
+Five instruments.
 One coherent world.

 World Bible